dmateos/420-6502/README.md

 * Provides the CPU clock
 * Injects a program into ram and controls the CPU start vectors
 * Intercepts requests for high memory above the ram (0x7FFF)
+* Provides a serial debugging interface in/out of the AVR

 ## What it might do
 * Provide a set of graphics/io registers